d-meiser/d-meiser.github.io/_posts/2018-9-24-denver-seattle-not.md

 through some hogbacks that shortly turned to gravel, then to sand, then to desert before reaching the ghost town of Fort Steel.
 Some tedious biking and time consuming hiking along this stretch.
 The following picture shows some of the terrain between Walcott and Fort Steele:

 ![Offroading]({{ "assets/denver_to_seattle_attempt/offroading_fort_steele.jpg" | absolute_url }})

-From Fort Steel I took I-80 past Sinclair to Rawlins and arrived there around 12:30pm.
+From Fort Steele I took I-80 past Sinclair to Rawlins and arrived there around 12:30pm.
 Talked to a couple of chaps that were on day 28 of their tour on the Great Divide Trail.
 Had just finished the Great Basin and were going South.
 From Rawlins I headed North